redis-windows/redis-windows/README.md

 ### [English](https://github.com/redis-windows/redis-windows/blob/main/README.md) | [简体中文](https://github.com/redis-windows/redis-windows/blob/main/README.zh_CN.md)

-# Redis for Windows
+# Redis Windows Version

-### Based on Github's powerful Actions automatic construction capabilities, Redis for Windows version is compiled for us in real time
+### With the powerful automated building capability of GitHub Actions, we can compile the latest version of Redis for Windows system in real-time.

-The whole compilation process is completely open and transparent.
-The compilation script is located in the [.github/workflows/](https://github.com/redis-windows/redis-windows/tree/main/.github/workflows) directory of the project.
-The compilation log can be viewed in [Actions](https://github.com/redis-windows/redis-windows/actions).
-In addition, after the compilation is completed, Added hash calculation, the hash value will be printed in the compilation log, which cannot be modified, and will also be written in releases.
-You can check whether the hash is consistent with the log and releases pages after downloading.
+The entire compilation process is completely transparent and open, with the compilation script located in the [.github/workflows/](https://github.com/redis-windows/redis-windows/tree/main/.github/workflows) directory and the compilation logs available on the [Actions](https://github.com/redis-windows/redis-windows/actions) page.
+In addition, we have added a hash calculation step when the compilation is completed, and the result is printed in the log.
+This is unmodifiable and recorded in the release page.
+You can verify the hash value of the downloaded file against the log and release page.
-This project is absolutely pure and selfless, and can stand the scrutiny of everyone.
-If you have good ideas, you are also welcome to communicate.
+Our project is absolutely pure and without any hidden features, and can withstand the scrutiny of all experts.
+If you have any good ideas, please feel free to communicate with us.

-### Three operation modes are provided

-It is recommended to use start.bat for the development environment
+## We provide three operation modes:
+1. Run the start.bat script in the project to start directly with one click.

-Or run from the command line
+2. Use the command line.

-It can be run as a system service
+3. Support running as a system service.

-## Command line startup
+### Command line startup:
-cmd start
+cmd startup:
 ```shell
 redis-server.exe redis.conf
 ```
-powershell start
+powershell startup:
 ```shell
 ./redis-server.exe redis.conf
 ```

-## Installation Services
-It will start automatically every time you start
-Need to run as administrator
+### Service installation:
+Can achieve automatic startup on boot.
+Please run it as an administrator and change RedisService.exe to the actual directory where it is stored.
 ```shell
 sc.exe create Redis binpath=C:\Software\Redis\RedisService.exe start= auto
 ```